is pleased to offer

 Please Contact firstname.lastname@example.org to join the Zoom sessions and find out about the next Meeting date(s).

-5. We also join up with Maitrikara, our satellite group in Brighton.
-The Brighton group presently runs zoom sessions on Monday evenings at 7pm for more experienced practitioners.
+It is possible to follow Maitrikara, our satellite group in Brighton.
+The Brighton group presently runs zoom sessions on Monday evenings at 6pm with commentaries on texts from Wulstan Fletcher and Steve Gethin.
 Seminars are held throughout the year when our teachers visit.

-We have also been most fortunate to receive Taklung Matul Rinpoche for the last seven years.
-To have the visit of such a teacher and to receive these authentic teachings locally is a wonderful and rare opportunity.
-Join our mailing list to receive information on Rinpoche's next visit.
+We have also been most fortunate to receive Taklung Matul Rinpoche for several years.
+To receive these authentic teachings locally is a wonderful and rare opportunity.
+Join our mailing list to receive information on further visits from our teachers.